Bailiff powers when they visit your home

-A bailiff may visit your home if you don’t pay your debts - eg a Council Tax bill, parking fine, court fine or county court judgment.
+A bailiff (‘enforcement agent’) may visit your home if you don’t pay your debts - such as Council Tax bills, parking fines, court fines and county court or family court judgments.

-This will happen if you ignore reminder and warning letters, saying that bailiffs will be used.
+This will happen if you ignore letters saying that bailiffs will be used.

 Dealing with bailiffs

-In most cases, you don’t have to open your front door to a bailiff or let them in.
+You usually don’t have to open your door to a bailiff or let them in.

-However, if you don’t let them in or agree to pay them:
+If you don’t let a bailiff in or agree to pay them:

 - you could end up owing even more money

-If you do let them in, but don’t pay them, they may take some of your belongings.
-They could sell the items to pay the debt and cover their fees.
+If you do let a bailiff in but don’t pay them they may take some of your belongings.
+They could sell the items to pay debts and cover their fees.

-Before you pay a bailiff, or let them in to take your things, ask to see:
+Before you let a bailiff in to take your things or pay them, ask to see:

 Paying a bailiff

-You can pay the bailiff on the doorstep - you don’t have to invite them into your home.
+You can pay the bailiff on the doorstep - you don’t have to let them into your home.

 If you can’t pay all the money right away, speak to the bailiff about how you could pay the money back.

-Offer to pay what you can realistically afford in weekly or monthly payments.
+Offer to pay what you can afford in weekly or monthly payments.

-The bailiff does not have to accept your offer.
+The bailiff doesn’t have to accept your offer.

 Help or advice